Pritzker administration working on guidance for reopening next week

 Pritzker also announced this week that bars and restaurants also will be allowed to reopen for outdoor service, also under capacity limits, social distancing guidelines and other safety measures.
 Also, all state parks will reopen, as will indoor and outdoor tennis facilities.
 And golf courses will allow foursomes on the course, with a limit of one person per cart.

-Still, Pritzker faced a number of questions from news media throughout the state Thursday on issues ranging from youth sports activities to worship services.
+Still, the governor faced a number of questions from news media throughout the state Thursday on issues ranging from youth sports activities to worship services.

 “I’m certainly working with (the Illinois Department of Public Health) to make sure that summer sports, to the extent we can do it with 10 or fewer people, that we want to make that happen,” he said.
 “More outdoor activity within the parameters of what epidemiologists are saying, I want.
 I think it will be difficult to have crowds in a stand watching those games, but I know that there are little league games and other sports during the summer that perhaps could happen ... and IDPH is working with folks who run those games to make sure that if you can do it, they’re done safely.”